I Declare War (band): History

 In 2014, this new lineup released its first album together, We Are Violent People by Nature, which would be I Declare War's fifth full-length album and would reach No. 13 on the Billboard Heatseekers chart.
 In 2016, 'Songs for the Sick' was released.
 An Instrumental version of the album was also made available.
 Later in 2016 the band recruited guitarist Greg Kirkpatrick (As Blood Runs Black) and drummer Garon Howe (Hailbrook Hollow).
 A year later a new music video was released for one of the songs on that album entitled, Millions will Burn.
 In 2018, they released a cover of the Stone Temple Pilots song Dead and Bloated.

 In October of 2019, I Declare War released a five song EP entitled Downcast.
 It was recorded in Seattle, WA at Thunderbeast studios and mixed and mastered by Aaron Kitcher.
 It is the first body of music to feature drummer Garon Howe and guitarist Greg Kirkpatrick.
 It also features lyrics written by Howe on the track entitled Hypothermic.
+A sequel to the EP, Downcast Vol. 2, was released on November 19, 2024.